gokulkrishh/bmrk.cc-extensions/README.md

 </a>

 <p align="center">
   Bookmark It.
-Extensions – An open source extensions for bookmark manager application.
+Extensions – An open source extensions for the web browser.
 </p>

 <p align="center">